United States Tax Calculator (2026)

 How many federal income tax brackets does the United States have?

-The United States has 7 federal income tax brackets for single filers, ranging from 10% on the lowest income to 37% on income exceeding $626,350.
-The brackets are progressive, meaning different portions of your income are taxed at different rates as you earn more.
+The United States has 7 federal income tax brackets, ranging from 10% on the lowest income to 37% on the highest.
+Your income is taxed progressively, meaning different portions of your income are taxed at different rates as you move up through the brackets.

-The federal standard deduction for single filers is $15,750, which reduces your taxable income before the tax brackets are applied.
-This means you only pay federal income tax on earnings above this threshold.
+The standard deduction for single filers is USD 15,750, which reduces your taxable income before federal tax is calculated.
+This means you only pay federal income tax on income above this amount, effectively lowering your overall tax bill.

 Compare United States with other countries